qmachine/qmachine/docs/ruby.rst

 The Ruby version of the API server has less flexibility than the original Node.js version does.
 There are now three choices to persist storage for the message-passing interface, but MongoDB_ is strongly recommended.
-Support for PostgreSQL_ and SQLite_ is experimental, and it may be removed in the future.
-MongoDB is the only supported database for logging traffic data.
+Experimental support for PostgreSQL_, Redis_, and SQLite_ are available, but that support may be removed in the future.
+Currently, MongoDB is the only supported database for logging traffic data.

 .. https://badge.fury.io/rb/qm.png